Skip to main content

 Create ViewCreates new view with updated definition

-If a View Node is deleted from a Workspace, that Workspace is committed to Git and that commit deployed to a higher level environment then the View in the target environment will be dropped.
+If a View Node is deleted from a Workspace, that Workspace is committed to Git and that commit deployed to a higher-level Environment then the View in the target Environment will be dropped.

 This is executed in the below stage: